 Christine enjoys working collaboratively in the Year 1/2 'Hub' and brings a real sense of fun to learning.
 She has curriculum strengths in literacy having previously taught as a reading recovery teacher, and science where she is part of the Science Curriculum Team.
 Christine runs the extension science programme for Years 5-8 and is the staff representative on the FOFS committee.
 Christine likes to provide opportunities for children to succeed throughout their school day, and encourages children to take responsibility for their own learning.

-Carolyn is an experienced teacher with all ages and levels and takes our Year 1 Room 3 class on a Friday.
+Carolyn is an experienced teacher with all ages and levels.
+As well as job sharing in Year 2 with Melanie Tudor, she also takes our Year 1, Room 3 class on a Friday.
 Carolyn is Reading Recovery trained and has particular strength and interest in Physical Education.
-Carolyn oversees the Discovery Time programme, is a Sounds Alive tutorial teacher, and is often called upon to relieve in classes across all levels of our school.
+Carolyn oversees the Discovery Time programme, is a Sounds Alive tutorial teacher, and is able to adapt her teaching to suit a variety of learners - a real asset to Fairfield School!

 Abbie passes on her passion for Physical Education and activity to our Junior School.
 Every Junior class enjoys a half-hour session on a Friday with Abbie that is based around improving fine motor skills and coordination.
 She teaches skills in games and drills that apply directly to different sports.
 Abbie loves to see the Junior children at Fairfield participating in P.E and sport, and brings a sense of fun and enjoyment to foster this.